FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 ## Purpose

-{::comment}

-    MK: Suggest to change title to Purpose, as it does not provide brief overview of the document's structure and key content areas.

-    VP: Done.

-{:/comment}

 The purpose of this document is to describe the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking devices and functions.

-{::comment}

-    MB6: Should be defined.
-    Not sure what is specific as any networking device is a software-based device.
-Even hardware, it is not more than frozen software ;)

-    VP: We can mention "noisiness" here, not sure how detailed

-    MK: Good point.
-Added text clarifying the difference.
-See if this is good enough, or does this need any more explanation.
-    MK: Edited.

-{:/comment}

 Applying the vanilla throughput binary search, as specified for example in [TST009] and [RFC2544] to software devices under test (DUTs) results in several problems:

-{::comment}

-    MB7: Can we have an explicit reference for the method?

-    VP: Need to search but should be doable

-    MK: RFC2544 mentions binary-search style procedure without fully specifying the algorithm.
-The only other standard that defines is ETSI GS NFV-TST 009 - adding it here.
-    MK: Edited.

-    VP: Removed RFC 2544 as I understand MB wants reference to specifics.

-    MK: But section 24 of RFC 2544 does list "binary search", and it is this that has been adopted as a defacto standard.
-Re-adding it back in :)

-{:/comment}

-{::comment}

-    MB8: Expand

-    VP: Ok (point to DUT).

-    MK: Edited.

-{:/comment}

 - Binary search takes long as most trials are done far from the eventually found throughput.